GovReady/govready-q/README.md

 	sudo deployment/setup.sh

+(If you get a gateway error from nginx, you may need to `sudo service supervisor restart` to start the uWSGI process.)

 If this is truly on a new machine, it will create a new Sqlite database.
 You'll also see some output instructing you to create a file named `local/environment.json` containing:

 	{